crate/crate-operator/utils/dc_util/README.md

 # StatefulSet Label Configuration

-The tool can read configuration from StatefulSet labels, overriding CLI parameters:
+The tool can read configuration from StatefulSet labels, overriding CLI parameters.
+This is especially useful to dynamically adjust decommission settings, without restarting the POD to pick up settings changes in the statefulset - think "short-cut" when needed.
+The tool has sensible defaults and can be run without parameters (except the `--reset-routing`).

+As already mentioned `terminationGracePeriodSeconds` MUST be set larger then `--tiemout` otherwise kubelet will SIGKILL the container before decommission finished!

 ## Labels: